Treason: New Zealand

 (f) conspires with any person to do anything mentioned in this section.

 The penalty is mandatory life imprisonment, except for conspiracy and attempts, for which the maximum sentence is 14 years' imprisonment.
 Treason was the last capital crime in New Zealand law: the death penalty for the offence was not revoked until 1989, 28 years after it was abolished for murder.

 Very few people have been prosecuted for the act of treason in New Zealand.

+Republic of North Macedonia

+Article 305 of the penal code, titled "High treason", states:

+A person who, by using force or serious threat, tries to change the constitutional system of the Republic of Macedonia, or to bring down the highest state authorities, shall be punished with imprisonment of at least five years.

 Norway

 Article 85 of the Constitution of Norway states that "[a]ny person who obeys an order the purpose of which is to disturb the liberty and security of the Storting [Parliament] is thereby guilty of treason against the country."